afjol-77/afjol-77/README.md

 * **Object Oriented Programming**

 ### To recruiters:
-**I am a highly motivated individual looking for a challenging role at a tech-focused business.
+**I am a highly motivated individual looking for a new role at a tech-focused business.
 I want to join a team where I can take on challenges and learn new technologies while also allowing me to contribute to the dynamics of the firm.**

 ## Socials:
 <p align="left">